Oh sure, there’s all the beautiful furniture and the vintage home décor and the really funky one-of-a-kind finds.

 So now, thanks to Chetana, I have a whole new approach to my sales pitch.

-American Paint Company products are so safe and easy to use, a second-grader can do it—and so can YOU!
+The paints we sell at All Things New Again are so safe and easy to use, a second-grader can do it—and so can YOU!